The Complete Guide to the Best Chinese Translators in 2023

 1. Best Online Translator: Google Translate

-Google Translate can rapidly translate huge chunks of texts, and can even translate entire websites through a Chrome plugin.
-The resulting text, while far from perfect, is still generally comprehensible with a good understanding of the grammatical semantics of both Chinese and English.
+Google Translate can rapidly translate huge chunks of text and even entire websites through a Chrome plugin.
+While far from perfect, the resulting text is generally comprehensible and follows the grammatical semantics of both Chinese and English (to a degree).

 2. Best Document Translator: Yandex

 Yandex does seem to rely on Google and Bing for translations.
-While this isn’t necessarily a bad thing since it combines the two powerhouses into one convenient package, it does mean that you may get a similar translation from Yandex as from Google Translate.
+While this isn’t necessarily a negative since it combines the two powerhouses into one convenient package, it means you may get a similar translation from Yandex as from Google Translate.

 3. Best Menu Translator: Waygo

-Waygo was developed specially for reading menus.
-If you’re going to China, Japan or Korea, Waygo will help make sure you always know what you’re eating.
+Waygo was specifically developed for reading menus and signs.
+If you’re going to China, Japan or Korea, Waygo will help make sure you always know what you’re ordering.

-Waygo does not need an internet connection as almost all of the app’s core functionality can be used offline, making it especially useful for translation in regions with poor internet connectivity.
+The best part is that Waygo doesn’t need an internet connection.
+Almost all of the app’s core functionality can be used offline, making it especially useful for translations in regions with poor internet connectivity.

 4. Best Phrase Translator: Bravolol

 Bravolol’s Dictionary & Translator app can translate text between multiple languages, including English and Chinese.
-Along with the written form, the app also provides pronunciation of common phrases, helpful for those who travel a lot.
+The app provides audio pronunciation of common phrases, helpful for travelers.

-Along with the translation feature, you can use Bravolol as a dictionary and look up individual words.
-Dictionary entries come complete with audio pronunciation, example sentences and related words.
+Aside from the translation feature, you can also use Bravolol as a dictionary and look up individual words.
+Dictionary entries come with audio, example sentences and related words.
 You can bookmark words to review later.

 Bravolol also offers language learning apps for anyone who wants more direct learning and practice.
-Best of all, you don’t need an internet connection to use the apps.
+Best of all, you don’t need an internet connection to use these apps.

 5. Best Character Translator: Purple Culture